the-modem-distro/pinephone_modem_sdk/README.md

 NOTES:
 Inside meta-qcom there are now 3 proprietary recipes:
-    - qualcomm-proprietary: All the Qualcomm blobs
+    * qualcomm-proprietary: All the Qualcomm blobs
-    - quectel-proprietary: Quectel management server and client with some more libraries
+    * quectel-proprietary: Quectel management server and client with some more libraries
-    - proprietary-libraries: Shared libraries between both All these libraries and binaries have been compiled with an older GLIBC and all of them have been patched to _not complain_ with glibc 2.37, as bundled with Yocto 3.1 release with _patchelf_.
-The problem with atfwd_daemon is that it also depends on libcrypto.so.1, and if my google fu is correct, it was depreciated in 2016.
-Patching it to use libcrypt.so.2 fails miserably, as expected, but best way looking forward would be to recompile with a modern toolchain.
-But license is unknown, so it must be assumed it is proprietary too.
-The other option is to rebuild it from scratch
+    * proprietary-libraries: Shared libraries between both

+All these libraries and binaries have been compiled with an older GLIBC and all of them have been patched to _not complain_ with glibc 2.37, as bundled with Yocto 3.1 release with _patchelf_.